EffectOrientedProgramming/book/Chapters/06_Failure.md

       "35 degrees"
 ```

-We have an existing `getTemperatureOrThrow` function that can fail by throwing an `Exception`.
+The `getTemperatureOrThrow` function can fail by throwing an `Exception`.

-If we try to just call this function from an Effect, in the case of failure, the program will fail.
+If we call this function from an Effect, a failure causes the program to fail:

 ```scala 3 mdoc:runzio
 import zio.*